render-examples/redis/README.md

 redis-cache-example
 ===================

-This is an example repository which comes with a preconfigured Redis dockerfile suitable for staging a Redis cache in Render.
-It's based off of the official Redis image (with Alpine linux) but has a few configuration tweaks optimized for Render as a cache.
+This is an example repository which comes with a preconfigured Redis Dockerfile suitable for running a Redis cache in Render.
+It's based off of the official Redis image (with Alpine Linux) but has a few configuration tweaks optimized for Render as a cache.